Martin Edwards (author): Writing about crime fiction

 Martin Edwards is widely recognised as a leading authority on the crime fiction genre and his history of the genre, The Life of Crime: Detecting the History of Mysteries and their Creators, has been acclaimed in Britain and the United States.
 Reviewing the book in The Times, Christina Hardyment said; 'Martin Edwards is the closest thing there has been to a philosopher of crime writing.'
+The book received an Edgar award from the Mystery Writers of America, an Anthony award from Bouchercon 2024, a Macavity award from Mystery Readers International, and the CrimeFest H.R.F.
+Keating award; it was also shortlisted for a CWA Gold Dagger and an Agatha award.
 He is also the author of The Golden Age of Murder, a widely acclaimed study of the genre between the two world wars.
 The book won an Edgar award from the Mystery Writers of America, an Agatha award at Malice Domestic 28, and the Macavity Award from Mystery Readers International; in the UK, it won an H.R.F.
 Keating award at Crimefest.
 The book was also shortlisted for an Anthony award by Bouchercon 2016, and the CWA Gold Dagger for Non-Fiction.
 Marcel Berlins said in The Times: ‘Few, if any books about crime fiction have provided so much information and insight so enthusiastically and, for the reader, so enjoyably.
 No other work mixes genre history, literary analysis and fascinating author biographies with such relish’.
 For The Guardian, Mark Lawson said it was ‘a book of impressive cultural omniscience...superbly compendious and entertaining’.
 Michael Dirda said in The Washington Post that ‘Anyone who loves classic English mysteries from the 1920s through the ’40s will revel in the highly anecdotal The Golden Age of Murder.’
+A significantly expanded second edition was published in 2025 to celebrate the tenth anniversary of the book's original publication.

 He has reviewed crime novels for various publications and websites since 1987 and has written columns for print and online magazines such as Sherlock and Bookdagger.
 In 2017, he wrote a lengthy commentary, acclaimed as “superb” to the detective fiction reviews of Dorothy L. Sayers, which he collected in Taking Detective Stories Seriously on behalf of the Dorothy L. Sayers Society.
 He has contributed essays to a wide range of reference books about the genre, including The Oxford Companion to Crime and Mystery Writing.
 He has written introductions to new editions of a wide range of books, including The Red Right Hand by Joel Townsley Rogers, Death in the Dark by Stacey Bishop, several books in Harper Collins’ Detective Story Club series of reissues, three anthologies published by Flame Tree Press, Folio Society reprints, and novels in the Chivers Black Dagger Series such as The Man Who Didn't Fly by Margot Bennett and Cornell Woolrich's The Bride Wore Black.
 In 2013, he became Series Consultant to the British Library's highly successful Crime Classics series.